KRMD (AM)

-KRMD (1340 AM, "Lite Rock 100.7") was an adult contemporary formatted radio station licensed to Shreveport, Louisiana and serving the Ark-La-Tex region.
+KRMD (1340 AM, "Lite Rock 100.7") was a commercial radio station licensed to Shreveport, Louisiana and serving the Ark-La-Tex region.
 The station was owned by Cumulus Media and based at the Louisiana Boardwalk in Bossier City, Louisiana.
-The station's transmitter was just southwest of the I-20/I-49 interchange in Shreveport, coincidentally across the street from a separate transmitter housing its sister stations, its FM partner, KMJJ-FM, KVMA-FM and KQHN.
+It aired an adult contemporary format, switching to Christmas music for much of November and December.
+The station's transmitter was just southwest of the I-20/I-49 interchange in Shreveport.

-Programming

-The station played Christmas music every November and December.
-In 2022, it was the first station to change to Christmas music for the season, after it unceremoniously flipped to Christmas music on October 28 and other stations who traditionally flipped earlier declined to do so in 2022.
+KRMD ceased operations on March 14, 2025.
+It was one of four silent Cumulus AM stations to surrender their licenses that September.